wagnerks/ecss/README.md

 ## Projects using ECSS

 [![Stellar Forge Engine](https://img.shields.io/badge/Stellar%20Forge%20Engine-Repository-blue?logo=github)](https://github.com/wagnerks/StelForge)
-  ECSS was originally developed inside the Stellar Forge Editor as its core ECS solution.
+  ECSS was originally developed inside the Stellar Forge Engine as its core ECS solution.
   After proving its performance and flexibility in a real engine, ECSS was extracted into a standalone library.

 ## 🔑 Core Characteristics